The Breakthrough

 The Breakthrough is the seventh studio album by American singer Mary J. Blige.
 It was released by Geffen Records on December 20, 2005.
-Initially expected to be released in 2006, it switched release dates with Blige's first greatest hits album Reflections (A Retrospective) (2006) after fruitful collaborations with a host of songwriters and record producers, including 9th Wonder, Rodney Jerkins, Jimmy Jam and Terry Lewis, Bryan-Michael Cox, J.U.S.T.I.C.E.
+Initially expected to be released in 2006, it switched release dates with Blige's first greatest hits album Reflections (A Retrospective) after fruitful collaborations with a host of songwriters and record producers, including 9th Wonder, Rodney Jerkins, Jimmy Jam and Terry Lewis, Bryan-Michael Cox, J.U.S.T.I.C.E.
 League, Raphael Saadiq, Chucky Thompson, Cool & Dre, Ron Fair, and will.i.am, prompted Blige and her label to shift material from Reflections to The Breakthrough.

 The album was released to positive reception from music critics, who considered it a return to form for Blige after 2003's Love & Life.
 Commercially, it opened to her biggest first week sales in the US yet and became her third album to debut at the top of the Billboard 200.
-The album reached triple Platinum status in the US and sold more than 3.1 million copies.
+The album reached triple Platinum status in the US and sold more than 3.1 million copies by 2009, her highest-selling US album of the 2000s.
 Internationally, it entered the top ten in Switzerland, and the R&B charts in both Australia and United Kingdom.
 The Breakthrough received numerous accolades, earning Blige her first Grammy Award for Best R&B Album at the 49th awards ceremony.

 Four singles were released in support of the album.
 Lead single "Be Without You" became a top three hit on the US Billboard Hot 100 as well as Blige's highest-charting single since 2001's "Family Affair", while international follow-up "One", a duet with Irish rock band U2 on their 1991 song, enjoyed major commercial success throughout Europe, reaching number one in Austria and Norway as well as the top ten on most other charts.
 From June to September 2006, Blige promoted The Breakthrough in her The Breakthrough Experience Tour, which visited several cities throughout Canada and the United States.

+Background

+In 2003, Blige released Love & Life, which she called a "misstep" and was her lowest selling studio album at the time.
+The Geffen label then planned a greatest hits set for her next release, before the plan switched to a brand new record.
+By 2005, Blige was "awash in bliss" with her then-two year marriage to Kendu Issacs.
+While the press described The Breakthrough as being about her love for Isaacs, Blige revealed the true meaning of the album: “It’s not just about choosing to be in love with him—it’s about choosing to be in love with myself.”